The Rise of AI | 'A step beyond': Businesses celebrate breakthroughs, brace for challenges

 ‘A matter of engineering’

-For the past seven years, software company Problem Solutions has been conducting funded research on AI applications to improve companies' performance and bolster human capital, company founder Mike Hruska said.
+For the past seven years, software company Problem Solutions has been conducting funded research on AI applications to improve companies’ performance and bolster human capital, company founder Mike Hruska, of Johnstown, said.

-His Johnstown, Pa., company builds proprietary artificial intelligence applications for the federal government and the private sector that are more fine-tuned than the public, open and free AI, including ChatGPT, Hruska said.
+His company builds proprietary artificial intelligence applications for the federal government and the private sector that are more fine-tuned than the public, open and free AI, including ChatGPT, Hruska said.

 ChatGPT is pre-trained with information through September 2021, so it can’t answer, for example, “What was the weather like in Corbin, Kentucky, on Oct.
 1, 2021?”